juank-pa/App-DB-Migrate/README.md

 * [*] Means there exists a migration registered in the database that doesn't have a corresponding file in the migration folder.

+If instead of printing a user friendly migration name you prefer a file path use the `-f` option.

 To be continued...